ofajs/ofa-v4-docs/docs/en/api/others/index.md

 # index

-`index` attribute is used to obtain the position of an element relative to its parent element.
+`index` property is used to obtain the position of an element relative to its parent element.
 This position is counted starting from 0, which means the position of the first element is 0, the second is 1, and so on.

 In the example below, we demonstrate how to use the `index` property to obtain the position of an element within its parent element: